FranciscoOnt/checkout-sdk-js/docs/interfaces/checkoutstorestatusselector.md

 If an ID is provided, the method also checks whether the customer step is initializing using a specific customer method with the same ID.

-Checks whether the customer step is initializing.

-If an ID is provided, the method also checks whether the customer step is initializing using a specific customer method with the same ID.

 **Parameters:**